 The best recipe to make a Tequeños – Venezuelan cheese stick is here.
 And In Venezuela, a party cannot be complete without these crispy cheese sticks.
 Let’s learn how to make it.

 They are very easy with simple ingredients that you can easily buy in the supermarket.
 In fact, you just need to grab your favorite string cheese to make the filling.
 Most ingredients left are already in your kitchen.

 Tequeños are sticks with cheese wrapped in dough.
 Ensure the cheese can be covered thoroughly by dough, then fried on medium heat for 3 to 5 minutes until golden brown.
 And now you have a lot of fun cheese sticks to shake your party up.

 Patacones (or tostones) can be seen as a traditional dish that Venezuelans can eat daily.
-They are also famous in South American countries.
+This recipe is also famous in Colombia and other South American countries.
 And the star of this dish is plantains.

 Plantains can be hard to find in your local grocery, but you can try to look for them in any African-theme market as this dish’s recipe has the origin from African.